grubobeats/confessions/README.md

 # Confessions
 Confessions website project.
-This project is on working project which means that it is now finished.
+This is on working project and it means that it is not finished at present time.
+We are working on developing this system and the sooner it will be availible the better.